 Evidence exists that associate this type of inflammatory response with changes in blood vessels that cause both cardiovascular and cerebrovascular diseases.
 Several studies support the relationship of periodontitis to these cardio and cerebro-vascular diseases.

 Bacteria from inflamed gum tissues associated with periodontal disease enter into the bloodstream through the oral tissues, which lead straight to the heart and brain (as well as other organs in the body).

 Researchers are now evaluating whether the treatment of periodontal disease has an effect on the progress of cardiovascular disease.
-Initial results indicate that treatment of periodontitis does reverse damage to blood vessel linings.
-The next step is to confirm whether improvement in blood vessel function will reduce the occurrence of stroke or heart disease.
+The evidence isn’t clear yet, experts say, but it is intriguing.

 We know moderate to severe periodontitis does appear to increase a person’s risk for cardiovascular disease.
-We believe that reducing inflammation in the periodontal tissues may affect the progression and advancement of cardiovascular disease and its outcomes.
+Reducing inflammation in the periodontal tissues may affect the progression and advancement of cardiovascular disease and its outcomes.
 We cannot say, however, that periodontitis actually causes heart disease.

 If you want a healthy heart and body, you should practice good oral hygiene to reduce bacteria, schedule regular visits for exams and cleaning with your dentist, and incorporate good diet and exercise.
 These are all necessary life changes for good cardiovascular health.
 The healthier you keep your mouth and body, the better your chances of reducing your risk for both periodontal, and heart disease.